Traben-0/Entity_Model_Features/FEATURES.md

 ### EMF modded entity CEM support

-EMF supports custom entity models for all modded entities who's model factories appear through the proper channels, this means mods using other custom model mods are not likely to be supported.
+EMF supports custom entity models for all modded entities who's model factories appear through the entity model loader, this means mods using other custom model mods are not likely to be supported.

 To find out if your modded entity is supported follow the instructions in the **"EMF model exporting option"** section found below.